Skip to main content

 The Chromium module interacts with the Chromium browser to convert HTML documents to PDF.

 A single Chromium browser manages the conversions in a stateful mode, enabling quicker single conversions.
-However, due to a lock mechanism, a Chromium browser cannot execute parallel operations.
+A Chromium browser can handle up to 6 parallel operations.

 During periods of heavy load, incoming requests will accumulate in the queue until they are processed, time out, or the queue reaches its maximum capacity.
 In the latter case, the request will be terminated prematurely.